 People supported by intimate partners experience better psychological health, are at lower risk of disease, and live longer.
 Responsive partner support can also build closeness, and foster greater personal achievement and relationship quality across time.
 Unfortunately, support can also have costs for recipients, including undermining autonomy, efficacy and competence.
 Our research attempts to reconcile these benefits and costs by identifying when and for who different types of support are effective.
-Our studies have demonstrated that even well-intentioned support can be harmful, but that not one way of providing support is uniformly harmful or beneficial.
-Instead, to be effective, the specific type and level of support needs to address the particular needs of recipients, which is not an easy task.
+Our studies have demonstrated that, to be effective, the specific type and level of support needs to address the particular needs of recipients, which is not an easy task.
 Our current projects are focusing on isolating the individual and dyadic factors that hinder or improve the delivery of support in close relationships.

 Some Relevant Publications:

 Stronge, S., Overall, N.C., & Sibley, C.G. (online advance).
 Gender differences in the associations between relationship status, social support, and wellbeing.
 Journal of Family Psychology. doi.org/10.1037/fam0000540